Joe Lauzon

-Joseph Edward Lauzon Jr. (born May 22, 1984) is an American professional mixed martial artist, competing in the UFC's Lightweight division.
-A well-rounded fighter, he has the fourth most post-fight bonus awards in UFC history, behind Donald Cerrone, Charles Oliveira and Nate Diaz.
-Joe's younger brother, Dan Lauzon, is also a mixed martial artist.
+Joseph Edward Lauzon Jr. (born May 22, 1984) is a semi-retired American professional mixed martial artist who competed in the UFC's Lightweight division.
+Described as a well-rounded fighter, he has the most post-fight bonus awards in UFC Lightweight history with fifteen.

 Background

-Joseph Edward Lauzon Jr. was born on May 22, 1984, in Brockton, Massachusetts.
-He lived there until he was in the third grade, when he moved to East Bridgewater.
+Joseph ("Joe") Edward Lauzon Jr. was born in Brockton, Massachusetts, on May 22, 1984.
+He lived there until he was in the third grade, when he moved to Bridgewater.
 Lauzon lived on a small farm and enjoyed riding horses.
-The young Lauzon and his friends had an interest in professional wrestling, and would re-enact moves on Lauzon's trampoline.
+The young Lauzon and his friends were interested in professional wrestling, and would re-enact moves on Lauzon's trampoline.
 Lauzon did not begin training in the martial arts until his junior year at East Bridgewater High School, after seeing a demonstration that piqued his interest.
 Lauzon graduated from Wentworth Institute of Technology in 2007 with a Bachelor's degree in computer science.
 He worked as a network administrator in Cambridge, Massachusetts before he began training in mixed martial arts full-time.

 Mixed martial arts career

 Early career

 Lauzon's first amateur fight was in 2002.
 He held a 5–3 record as an amateur.

 In 2004, Lauzon had his first cage fight, winning with a first round armbar in a local Massachusetts promotion, Mass Destruction.
-Lauzon then went on an eight fight winning streak with all the fights ended via submission.
+Lauzon then went on an eight fight winning streak with all the fights ending via submission.
 Lauzon won an eight-man tournament, defeating three fighters in one night in the World Fighting League and was crowned the WFL Grand Prix Champion.
 Lauzon was also named 2004 Massachusetts fighter of the year by local Massachusetts MMA outlets.

-Lauzon made his debut in the UFC upsetting former UFC Lightweight Champion Jens Pulver at UFC 63 on September 23, 2006, winning via KO in 48 seconds and in doing so, beat 7-to-1 odds.
-He was awarded a Knockout of the Night award.

 Lauzon has been sponsored throughout his career by independent record label Massachusetts-based Deathwish Inc.

 The Ultimate Fighter

 Lauzon was a contestant on The Ultimate Fighter 5, which featured lightweights exclusively.
 He was on B.J.
 Penn's team, against a team coached by Jens Pulver.
 Lauzon defeated Brian Geraghty in the preliminary round.
 He then defeated Cole Miller in the quarterfinals.
 The win was somewhat controversial due to an illegal strike to the back of Miller's head.
 Miller appeared obviously dazed by the illegal strike and was given time to recover.
 However, when action was restarted, it was clear that Cole was still feeling the effects of the strike.
 Lauzon capitalized on it and won the fight.
 In the semi-finals, Lauzon lost a unanimous decision to Manvel Gamburyan.
 At the finale, he defeated Brandon Melendez via submission (triangle choke) at 2:09 of round two.
+This fight earned him a Submission of the Night award.